 That’s why our baby safe dishwasher detergent is free of:

 - Animal by-products

-Having clean, ready-to-use bottles on-hand ensures better feeding.
-And since there’s no risk of harsh chemicals being left behind on your baby’s products, you can focus on bonding during your mealtimes.
+Having clean, ready-to-use bottles on hand will help you focus on bonding during mealtimes.
+That’s why Puracy developed the most effective plant-based cleaning products.
 From our family to yours, we wish you (and your newest bundle of joy) all the best.